 In 2016 and 2017, there was a Relocation Programme were persons who had applied for protection in Greece or Italy could apply for transfer to another European country to have their application processed there.
 This was called relocation.

-The Norwegian Parliament decided in December 2015 that Norway is to receive a total of 1 500 asylum seekers who are staying in Italy and Greece during 2016 and 2017.
+The Norwegian Parliament decided in December 2015 that Norway was to receive a total of 1 500 asylum seekers who were staying in Italy and Greece during 2016 and 2017.

-In the EU relocation programme, asylum seekers get the option to have their application for protection (asylum) processed in another EU/EEA country.
+In the EU Relocation Programme, asylum seekers got the option to have their application for protection (asylum) processed in another EU/EEA country.

-It is the Italian or Greek authorities who decide to which country they present an asylum seeker as candidate for relocation.
-That country will then have an opportunity to accept or decline the asylum seeker that has been presented to them.
+Italian and Greek authorities could decide which country they would present an asylum seeker as a relocation candidate.
+That country would then have an opportunity to accept or decline the asylum seeker presented to them.

-If the country accepts that the asylum seeker will be relocated to that country, the asylum seeker will have his or her travel organized by the International Organization for Migration (IOM).
-When the asylum seeker arrives in the country he or she is relocated to, the application will be processed according to normal procedure in that country.
+If the country accepted that the asylum seeker would be relocated to that country, the asylum seeker would have his or her travel organized by the International Organization for Migration (IOM).
+When the asylum seeker arrived in the country he or she was relocated to, the application was being processed according to standard procedure in that country.

-You can find more information about who can qualify for the programme and what requirements the asylum seeker must fulfill at the European Asylum Support Office (EASO) website (external website).
+You can find more information about who could qualify for the arrangement and what requirements the asylum seeker had to fulfill at the European Asylum Support Office (EUAA) website (external website).